CDidier80/human_shuffle_algorithm-/README.md

-myShuffleTestVersion.js includes a basic deck-buildng function (representing a standard 52 card deck) to pass to the shuffle algorithm myShuffleCommentVersion.js features the same algorithm with guiding comments myShuffle.js features the standalone code
+myShuffleTestVersion.js includes a basic deck-buildng function (representing a standard 52 card deck) to pass to the shuffle algorithm myShuffleCommentVersion.js features the same algorithm with guiding comments myShuffle.js features the standalone code with deck building function

+Test the code in node.js with terminal